User Guide

 0 |

-print messages to console, 0=None, 1=debug If verbose, for each image received, a console message will be generated, showing time consumption of operations performed
+print messages to console, 0=None, 1=debug If verbose, for each image received, a console message is generated showing the time consumed by the operations performed

 |